Glossary (VSK Fire TV)

 - A search for content within a specific catalog-integrated app on Fire TV.

 - The way Android allows applications to receive media commands.
 See Media Session in the Anroid documentation.
 Alexa on Fire TV makes use of the Media Session API to send commands to local media applications.
 Events from remotes, keyboards, headset, adb, and so on are also sent to the application through the Media Sessions APIs if the application implements it.

 - Multimodal refers to an interface that has both a voice and screen-based experience.
 Each input changes the way a customer can interact with the experience, but the two should work together fluidly.
-Multimodal devices from Amazon currently include only Echo Show (1st Gen, 2nd Gen, and Echo Show 5).
+Multimodal devices from Amazon currently include only Echo Show.

 - Using the Fire TV Voice Remote to issue a voice command.
-In the case of the new Fire TV Cube, requests made to the Fire TV Cube initialize Alexa on device so although it uses the microphone array, this is considered a near-field experience.
+In the case of the new Fire TV Cube, requests made to the Fire TV Cube initialize Alexa on the device, so although it uses the microphone array, it is a near-field experience.

 - Refers to the